Introduction to a revised curriculum

-The Government released a New National Curriculum which has been implemented since September 2014.
+Government released a New National Curriculum which has been implemented since September 2014.
 The National Curriculum provides pupils with an introduction to the essential knowledge and understanding that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.

 The lively, caring atmosphere at Eyam C of E school enables every child to work towards fulfilling his or her potential.
 Most important is the attention given to each individual child’s needs.

-We value wider aspects of the curriculum personal, social and health education.
-The learning is extended by educational visits and visitors e.g. Peak Park rangers, visits to The Space Centre, the Whistle stop Centre in Matlock, Poole’s Cavern in Buxton, the Millennium Gallery in Sheffield, Manchester Museum, and a residential visit to Whitehall as well as full day walks lead by our forest school staff.
+Learning is extended by educational visits and visitors e.g. Peak Park rangers, visits to The Space Centre, the Whistle stop Centre in Matlock, Poole’s Cavern in Buxton, the Millennium Gallery in Sheffield, Manchester Museum, and a residential visit to Whitehall as well as full day walks lead by our forest school staff.

 Teachers set individual targets to challenge the children to make the best possible progress and attainment.
 Teachers plan their work at different levels to match to the ability of the children.

 Children are taught to read using a variety of approaches but with a particular focus on the teaching of synthetic phonics.
 Children are taught to read in small groups through a technique called Guided reading.
 Children will also be heard read individually for practice, the frequency of which will be determined by the class teacher according to need.
 We use the Oxford Reading tree scheme as a core scheme however this is enhanced by a wide range of real books, non-fiction and poetry books and books that contains vocabulary that can be decoded using phonic strategies.
+We have our very own parents guide to encouraging motivated and independent readers – Reading Guide 2019

 Phonics Teaching Key Stage 1 Phonics